 Ghosts of the Arlington Resort Hotel

 Many rumors circulate about the Arlington Resort Hotel being haunted.
-By whom or what and why, it’s tough to get the stories straight.
+By whom or what and why it’s tough to get the stories straight.
 The building does have quite a history though.
 The hotel was originally four stories and built in 1875.
 In 1892, the original building was razed and replaced by a larger brick building.
 However, the new building was destroyed by a fire in 1923.
-Afterwards, it was replaced with the Arlington Resort Hotel that remains standing to this day.
+Afterward, it was replaced with the Arlington Resort Hotel that remains standing to this day.
 The history of the hotel causes one to wonder whether it is the spirits of some who possibly died in the fire that haunt the hotel.

 Haunted floors of the Arlington Hotel